ashili/A03/README.md

 ## **GITHUB**

-By now you should know that you are in guthub and This is github.com
+By now you should know that you are in guthub and This is github.com.

 ## **REPOSITORY**

-It's basically just a folder in which you can edit your files, then run Git commands to store your changes
+It's basically just a folder in which you can edit your files, then run Git commands to store your changes.

 <h1 style="color:green"><b>GIT COMMANDS</b></h1>

-## CREATION
+<h2 style="color:blue">CREATION OF REPOSITORIES</h2>
 to create a repository you can use the init to create a new repo or clone to get a pre-create one.

 <h3 style="color:red">init</h3>

 git init command is used to set up new repository.

-You need to go the folder you want to put in github and use the following command
+You need to go the folder you want to put in github and use the following command.

 ```bash